axibase/atsd/sql/performance.md

 Query execution speed can be improved by adopting the following guidelines for the `WHERE` clause:

 * Specify start time and end time whenever possible to limit the time range.
-* Specify entity name whenever possible to avoid a scan of all rows in the virtual table.
+* Specify entity name whenever possible to narrow the range of rows scanned.

 ## Query Optimization